 The life expectancy or outlook of a cat with stomach cancer depends on a lot of factors, such as the type, size, and progression of the tumor.
 Generally, surgery is often recommended by vets rather than chemotherapy and radiation.

-If you found this article informative, we’d appreciate it if you shared with your friends, family, and fellow pet parents too or leave us a comment below!
+If you found this article informative, we’d appreciate it if you shared it with your friends, family, and fellow pet parents too, or leave us a comment below!

 HOMOEOPATH, NATUROPATH, REFLEXOLOGIST, TRADITIONAL CHINESE MEDICINE THERAPIST

 Besides being a trained alternative medicine therapist, Denyse also has expertise in homeopathy, naturopathy and iridology, reflexology, as well as Chinese medicine.
 She is a long-standing member of the Professional Union of Homeopaths of Quebec, as well as the Association of Naturopaths and Naturotherapists of Quebec.

 Denyse’s philosophy as regards pet wellness is not just about only dealing with disease and illness when they get in the picture, but keeping animals in ideal health each and every day.